 In a large bowl, combine the flour, oats, and brown sugar.
 Cut in the butter until evenly mixed.
 Press the mixture flat (with a side crust if desired) into a 13 x 9 1/2 inch baking pan.
 Bake at 350 degrees for 15 minutes.

-Meanwhile, combine the squash with the evaporated milk and eggs.
+Combine the squash with the evaporated milk and eggs.
 Mix well.
 Add the sugar, salt, cinnamon, ginger, and cloves, and continue mixing until smooth.
 Pour the squash mixture into the baked crust.
 Bake for 30 minutes or until the custard has set in the middle.
 Cool, cut into squares, and serve.
-(Optional – chill the cooled bars and serve cold – our kids like it this way.)
-Serves 8 to 10.

-Many thanks to Melissa’s Produce for these beautiful squashes.
+Many thanks to Melissa’s Produce for the beautiful squash to sample.

 Blogger disclosure: We did not receive compensation for this post.
-We did, however, receive squashes to sample from Melissa’s.
+We did, however, receive squash to sample from Melissa’s.